 This can slow down revisions and increases the chance of a request being missed.

-When your edits are directly on the file, they can resolve them as they go through, ensuring that everything was successfully dealt with.
+When your edits are directly on the file, they can resolve them as they go, ensuring that everything is successfully dealt with.

-Digital file markup helps take the guesswork out of proofing and approvals with visual markup tools that enable stakeholders to provide clear, collaborative feedback and empower your team members to take action.
+Digital file markup takes the guesswork out of proofing and approvals with visual markup tools that enable stakeholders to provide clear, collaborative feedback and empower your team members to take action.

 If you tell someone in an email, “Change the second CTA button on ad version 1 to square and bold the text,” it’s not as clear as if you visually circle that button on that ad copy with the note right beside it.